Azores High

-The Azores High also known as North Atlantic (Subtropical) High/Anticyclone or the Bermuda-Azores High, is a large subtropical semi-permanent centre of high atmospheric pressure typically found south of the Azores in the Atlantic Ocean, at the Horse latitudes.
+The Azores High also known as North Atlantic (Subtropical) High/Anticyclone or the Bermuda- High, is a large subtropical semi-permanent centre of high atmospheric pressure typically found south of the Azores in the Atlantic Ocean, at the Horse latitudes.
 It forms one pole of the North Atlantic oscillation, the other being the Icelandic Low.
-The system influences the weather and climatic patterns of vast areas of North Africa and Southern Europe, and to a lesser extent, eastern North America.
+The system influences the weather and climatic patterns of vast areas of North Africa, Western Asia, Southern Europe, and to a lesser extent, eastern North America.
 The aridity of the Sahara Desert and the summer drought of the Mediterranean Basin is due to the large-scale subsidence and sinking motion of air in the system.

-In its summer position, the high is centered near Bermuda, and creates a southwest flow of warm tropical air toward the East Coast of the United States.
+In its summer position, the high is centered near Bermuda, and often referred to as the Bermuda High.
+In the Northern Hemisphere summer, the Bermuda High often migrates in the area between Bermuda and the East Coast of the United States.
+When the Bermuda High moves closer to the United States, this creates a deep southwest flow of hot and humid tropical air toward the East Coast of the United States.
 In summer, the Azores-Bermuda High is strongest.
-The central pressure hovers around 1024 mbar (hPa).
+The central pressure hovers around 1024 mbar (hPa) often between Bermuda and North Carolina.
+Seasonally, the Bermuda High exerts its influence on the eastern United States between late May and October.

 This high-pressure block exhibits anticyclonic behaviour, circulating the air clockwise.
 Due to this direction of movement, African eastern waves are impelled along the southern periphery of the Azores High away from coastal West Africa towards the Caribbean, Central America, or the Bahamas, favouring tropical cyclogenesis, especially during the hurricane season.